City Hunter: Television series

 A planned live-action television series of City Hunter was announced in 2008, to be produced and distributed by Fox Television Studios and South Korean media company SSD.
 Jung Woo-sung, was scheduled to play Ryo alongside Hollywood-based stars, with location filming in Seoul and Tokyo.

 In 2011, the series was adapted into a Korean television series of the same name by SBS, starring Lee Min-ho and Park Min-young.
 The series is available to watch with English subtitles on the streaming service Hulu.

 In 2014, there was a Chinese television series based on City Hunter, with the title Cheng Shi Lie Ren (城市猎人).

 In 2015, the spin-off manga Angel Heart received its own live-action Japanese TV drama adaptation.

 Musical

 In 2021, the Takarazuka Revue produced a musical version titled City Hunter: Nusumareta XYZ (CITY HUNTER－盗まれたXYZ－).
 It was performed at the Takarazuka Grand Theater from August 7 to September 13, 2021, and then at the Tokyo Takarazuka Theater from October 2 to November 14.
 The musical starred Sakina Ayakaze as Ryo Saeba and Kiwa Asazuki as Kaori Makimura.

 Video games

-City Hunter video game was released by Sunsoft for the PC Engine in March 1990.
+A City Hunter video game for the PC Engine was released by Sunsoft on March 2, 1990.

 Ryo appears as a playable character in the crossover fighting game Jump Force.